Frequently Asked Questions

 I want to use the studio.
 Where do I start?

-I want to use the studio for a short-term art project.
+I want to use the studio for a one-off/short-term art project.
 Can I do that?

 Who can be a studio member?
 Who can enroll in the classes?

 Current undergraduate and graduate Stanford students are eligible to be studio members.
-Classes are open to all Stanford affiliates, but we reserve some slots in the class specifically for Stanford students.
+Classes are open to all Stanford affiliates.

 I'm a Stanford affiliate.
 Can I be involved with the studio?